BlueCh1cken/swarnami/Constitution/Rulebook-v0.1.md

 3. Changes are added
 4. If issues are flagged, changes may be removed.

-The descision of what change is major or minor is up to contributors so far.
+The descision of what change is major or minor is up to contributors.

 ## 5. Amendments
-Formal (or informal, we don't mind) proposals must be sent to (at least) one of the moderators.
+Proposals must be sent to (at least) one of the moderators.
 They shall discuss with the other moderators to decide of changes in the Rulebook.
+From the moderator's end, amendments may be made any time, on it's own.

 ## 6. Selection of Moderators
 Moderators are trusted members who have contributed for a long time.
 More moderators will be selected as demand increases.
 So far, no concrete selection process is present.